ucecuzzo2/Covid-Statistics/README.md

 ---

 Thank you for using this COVID-19 Statistics Analyzer.
 We hope it proves useful for analyzing and understanding the impact of the pandemic on different cities.
-If you have any questions or need assistance, please refer to the documentation or contact the project maintainers.